kibexd/workers-rights-watch-website/QUICK-RESPONSES.md

 ## Opening (30 seconds)

 *"Madam Eunice, thank you for meeting.
 The website is complete and ready to launch.
-I've prepared a contract outlining the work delivered and payment terms: KES 75,000 development and KES 12,000 quarterly maintenance.
+I've prepared a contract outlining the work delivered and payment terms: KES 85,000 development and KES 5,000 monthly maintenance.
 Let's go through it together."*

 ---